Child Passenger Safety Outreach

-Watch for tips and information on our social media platforms, television public service announcements and be sure to scroll down to register for our annual safety seat giveaway.
-This year’s public safety announcement message features GCADA President Mike Castrucci and Cincinnati Children’s Comprehensive Children’s Injury Center Dr. Rebeccah Brown explaining that bulky fall and winter clothing can limit the effectiveness of safety and booster seat restraints.
+Watch for tips and information on our social media platforms, television public service announcements and be sure to scroll down to register for our safety seat giveaway.

-SEPTEMBER SAFETY SEAT GIVEAWAY
+OUR 2025 CHILD PASSENGER SAFETY SEAT GIVEAWAY

-The Maestro™ Sport offers two modes of forward-facing use.
-Accommodating children 22-110 lbs, stage one has a 5-point harness for children at least 2 years old, and stage two allows you to use the vehicle belt as a high back booster for children at least 4 years old.
+The Maestro™ Sport offers two modes of forward-facing use to accommodate children 22-110 lbs.
+Stage one has a five-point harness for children at least 2 years of age and stage two allows you to use the vehicle belt as a high back booster for children at least 5 years of age.
 The up-front harness adjustment is centralized, making it easy to properly tighten the harness.
-As they grow, the shoulder belt guide assists in positioning the vehicle’s belt across your child’s shoulder to provide optimal safety.
-Children appreciate the dual integrated cup holders to keep their snacks and drinks secure.
-The removable, machine-washable seat pad allows for easy cleanup of any messes
+It’s also side-impact tested, rollover tested and LATCH equipped.

 CREATE AN EMERGENCY CONTACT STICKER FOR YOUR CHILD’S SAFETY SEAT FOR EXTRA PROTECTION